vanabel/Logseq-Theorem-Formatter/README.md

 # Logseq Theorem Formatter

-A Logseq plugin that formats theorem-like blocks with customizable styles and supports both English and Chinese theorem environments.
+A powerful and flexible plugin for Logseq that enhances the presentation of mathematical and theoretical content.
+This plugin provides elegant formatting for theorem-like blocks, making it perfect for mathematicians, researchers, students, and anyone who needs to present formal mathematical content in their notes.

 ## Features